 I grew up in a somewhat unconventional home.
 My parents - a lapsed Catholic and a non-practicing Jew - owned a spiritual bookshop selling incense, crystals and psychic readings.
 As a teenager, I wasn’t too interested in any of this and in fact found it all quite embarrassing.
 The one area that did spark my curiosity were the books on Eastern philosophy, and I was sometimes drawn to these shelves when no-one was looking.

-In my mid-twenties, suffering from anxiety, I found mindfulness - this time on the shelves of the local Waterstones.
+In my mid-twenties, suffering from anxiety and depression, I found mindfulness - this time on the shelves of the local Waterstones.
 A book by a Vietnamese monk* started me off with some simple mindfulness-of-breathing exercises.
 I noticed an immediate change.
 Finally, it felt like, I was giving myself the time of day, I was being present with myself.
-As I continued to practice, my anxiety eased and I felt more positivity.
-I went on to attend many meditation retreats and a Buddhist study group, and mindfulness became an integral part of my life.
+As I continued to practice, my anxiety eased and I began to feel more positive.
+I went on to attend meditation retreats and a Buddhist study group, and mindfulness became an integral part of my life.

 Here’s how mindfulness connects to some of my key values: